Wim Wenders: 1991–2010: Career fluctuations

 In 1991 Wenders directed the science fiction adventure drama Until the End of the World, starring William Hurt, Solveig Dommartin, Max Von Sydow and Jeanne Moreau.
 The film has been released in several editions, ranging in length from 158 to 287 minutes, with the longer versions receiving mixed reviews.
 In 1993 he directed Faraway, So Close!, a sequel to Wings of Desire.
 Actors Otto Sander, Bruno Ganz and Peter Falk reprised their roles as angels who have become human.
 The film also stars Nastassja Kinski, Willem Dafoe and Heinz Rühmann, in his last film role.
 It received critical acclaim, premiering at the 1993 Cannes Film Festival, where it earned the Grand Prix.
 The next year, he directed Lisbon Story, which screened at Un Certain Regard at the 1994 Cannes Film Festival.
 In 1995 he directed both A Trick of Light and the anthology film Lumière and Company.

 In 1997, Wenders directed the American drama film The End of Violence, starring Bill Pullman, Andie MacDowell, and Gabriel Byrne.
 The film received negative reviews and performed poorly at the box office after its debut at the 1997 Cannes Film Festival.
 Like many other of Wenders's American movies, it was shot in multiple locations, including the Griffith Observatory and the Santa Monica Pier.
 Wenders has directed several highly acclaimed documentaries, including Willie Nelson at the Teatro, a documentary about the recording sessions of Teatro (1998).
 The next year he directed Buena Vista Social Club, about the music of Cuba.
 It was nominated for the Academy Award for Best Documentary Feature.
-In 2002, he directed a documentary about the German rock group BAP called Vill passiert (A lot has happened).
+In 2002, he directed a documentary about the German rock group BAP called Viel passiert (A lot has happened).